IAL 10: Solar System Formation

 Earth and Venus and maybe to some degree on Mars??? early lava flooding has been erased by later geological activity or never happened.

-On Earth, flooding by water occurred between the continents.
-This probably happened nowhere else in the Solar System, except possibly on Venus and Mars.
+Flooding by water probably happened nowhere else in the Solar System, except possibly on Venus and Mars.
 In the case, of Venus obvious traces of this flooding have certainly been erased by later geological activity.

 In the case of Mars, there is a theory called the Mars ocean hypothesis that suggests that nearly a third of the Martian surface was covered by an ocean about 3.8 Gyr years ago.
 There is some geological evidence for this theory, but it is a controversial theory.